Posted: 6/7/18 | June 7th, 2018

 In March, I was invited to the Boeing plant in South Carolina for the delivery of Singapore Airlines’ new 787-10, the first 10-series Dreamliner plane.
-As part of the invited media crew (including some other AV geeks, like Brian Kelly, Ben Mutzabaugh , Zach Honing, and Kendis Gibson), we spent a few days at the plant (in my next post, I’ll take ya behind the scenes at the Boeing plant and in the flight simulator) and then flew the delivery flight from Charleston to Singapore.
+As part of the invited media crew (including some other AV geeks, like Brian Kelly, Ben Mutzabaugh , Zach Honing, and Kendis Gibson), we spent a few days at the plant and then flew the delivery flight from Charleston to Singapore.

 It was truly one of the coolest experiences I’ve ever had.
 For those other guys, it’s par for the course.
 They go on these all the time.
-But, for me, this was brand new!
-I mean, getting invited to the factory and then to fly on the first flight?
+But, for me, this was a brand new experience.
+I mean getting invited to the factory and then to fly on the first flight?
 Woah!
 So cool.

 But South Carolina to Singapore is a long flight.
 The total flight time is 22 hours.
 The total time on the plane for us?
-24.5 hours, as we weren’t allowed to leave the airplane during our refueling stop in Osaka.
+24.5 hours since we weren’t allowed to leave the airplane during our refueling stop in Osaka.

 That’s right.
 I spent a little more than an entire day inside an airplane.